 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 I only recommend products I use now, have used in the past, or would use if there was a personal need.

-WordPress is by far the most popular blogging platform you can find in cyberspace.
-Countless of new WordPress based websites go live everyday and there are no signs of slowing down.
+WordPress is by far the most popular blogging platform.
+Countless of new WordPress-based websites go live everyday with no signs of slowing down.

-WordPress is reasonably easy to use, but it can be challenging to find your way through so many different themes, plugins and configuration settings, especially if you’ve never been through this process before.
-It’s easy enough to do a WordPress installation through your hosting provider, but what do you do after installing WordPress?
+WordPress is reasonably easy to use, but it can be challenging to find your way through so many different themes, plugins and configuration settings.
+It’s easy enough to install WordPress, but what do you do after installing WordPress?

-In this article I am sharing with you the basic steps I always follow after installing WordPress.
+In this article I am sharing with you the basic steps I always follow after installing WordPress on a new website.

 - Change Username, Nickname, Display Name and Password

-- Install WordPress Theme and Uninstall Unused Themes
+- Install a WordPress Theme and Uninstall Unused Themes

-- Set WordPress Address and Site Address URL
+- Set the WordPress Address and Site Address URL

 - Delete Unnecessary Plugins